leamas/supybot-bz/README.md

 ```

 * Bz is governed by a set of watches.
 Each defines a name, a
-  bugzilla url and a list of channels you want to feed e. g.,
+  bugzilla url and a list of channels you want to feed.
+Create one using
+  `watchadd` e. g.:
 ```
     <leamas> watchadd test1 http://bugzilla.redhat.com/xmlrpc.cgi  #al-bot-test
     <al-bot-test> leamas: The operation succeeded.